 « Licence Terms and Conditions » means this document and its appendices.

 « Software » means all the object code programs and related Documentation developed by the Service Provider that are the subject of the Licence, which enable the Client to perform the operations described in the Documentation.
-The paid version of the Software includes the Administration Panel functionality.
+The Software includes the Administration Panel functionality.

 « Specifications » means the features of the Software, as described in the Documentation.